opendocsg/slw-judgments-backfill/2017_SGHC_288/report.md

 pursued this point in submissions. [note: 61] In any case, I find, in view of the Deposit Invoice and Mison’s evidence (see [43]–[44] above), that there is no such express term.

 48     I also find that there is no such implied term.
-In _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”), Sundaresh Menon CJ (“Menon CJ”), in delivering the judgment of the Court of Appeal (“the CA”), laid down the following three-stage test for the implication of terms at [101]:
+In _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”), Sundaresh Menon CJ (“Menon CJ”), in delivering the judgment of the Court of Appeal (“the CA”), laid down the following three-stage test for the implication of terms at [101]:

  (a) The first step is to ascertain how the gap in the contract arises.
 Implication will be considered only if the court discerns that the gap arose because the parties did not contemplate the gap.